argoproj/argo-workflows/docs/cli/argo_retry.md

   -o, --output string                Output format.
 One of: name|json|yaml|wide
       --restart-successful           indicates to restart successful nodes matching the --node-field-selector -l, --selector string              Selector (label query) to filter on, not including uninitialized ones, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
-  -w, --wait                         wait for the workflow to complete
+  -w, --wait                         wait for the workflow to complete, only works when a single workflow is retried
-      --watch                        watch the workflow until it completes
+      --watch                        watch the workflow until it completes, only works when a single workflow is retried
 ```

 ### Options inherited from parent commands